 Being a college student comes with a lot of responsibility.
-College gives you the perfect opportunity to set yourself up for success — not only in your studies but financially as well.
+College gives you the perfect opportunity to set yourself up for success — not only in your studies but financially.

-Sure, it’d be nice to be able to go out and watch movies every night and go on expensive road trips.
-Sounds like fun!
+Sure, it'd be nice to be able to go out to watch movies every night and go on expensive road trips.
+That sounds like fun!

-But before that can happen, you must get control of your spending habits.
-Spending money appropriately is one responsibility that takes careful planning and consideration.
+But before that can happen, you must control your spending habits.
+Spending money appropriately is a responsibility that requires careful planning and consideration.

-Just imagine going to Europe someday and treating yourself to an amazing vacation.
+Just imagine going to Europe someday and treating yourself to a fantastic vacation.

 Yes, you read that right.

 It is possible to follow your dreams and go on fun adventures in the future.
-However, to make that happen, you need to start making positive decisions right now.
+However, to make that happen, you must start making positive decisions.

 Establish feasible financial goals, and you will experience long-term success!